How Can Equine Assisted Therapy Help with Addiction?

 Answer a few questions to get started

-Equine-assisted therapy is only recently growing in popularity.
+Equine-assisted therapy has only recently grown in popularity.
 Because of this, insurance benefits may not cover it.

 The price of EAP varies by area and can range in fees.
 It’s best to contact your insurance company and your local treatment center to discuss those details in advance.